-Liv Ullman’s version of Strindberg’s classic play MISS JULIE is an incredible feature with powerhouse performances to match.
+Liv Ullman’s version of Strindberg’s classic play MISS JULIE is an incredible feature with powerful performances to match.

 I’ve been seduced.
 That’s the word that came to mind when leaving MISS JULIE, director Liv Ullman’s screen version of the classic play by August Strindberg.